Introduction

 A Dupuytren’s contracture is a common condition involving contraction of the longitudinal palmar fascia.

-Typically starting as painless nodules, fibrous cords and flexion contractures develop at the MCP and interphalangeal joints, which can severely limiting digital movement and reduce patient quality of life.
+Typically starting as painless nodules, fibrous cords develop at the metacarpophalangeal (MCP) and interphalangeal (IP) joints, which can severely limit digital movement.
+This in turn can significantly reduce patient quality of life.

-The condition is around six times more common in men, with peak onset aged 40-60yrs.
+The condition is around six times more common in men, with peak onset in those aged 40-60yrs.
 It most commonly affects the ulnar digits (ring and little finger).

 Pathophysiology

-The condition involves a fibroplastic hyperplasia and altered collagen matrix of the palmar fascia.
-This compositional change leads to a thickening and contraction of the palmar fascia.
+Dupuytren’s contracture involves the proliferation of myofibroblasts and alteration of the collagen matrix of the palmar fascia.
+This compositional change leads to a thickening and contraction of the palmar fascia*.

-The disease progresses in a predictable pattern, although the rate is variable:
+The disease progresses in a stepwise pattern, although the rate that it does this is variable:

-1. Initial pitting and thickening of the palmar skin and underlying subcutaneous tissue, with loss of mobility of overlying skin
+- Pitting and thickening of the palmar skin and underlying subcutaneous tissue, with a loss of mobility of overlying skin

-3. A cord then develops, resembling a tendon, which begins to contract over months to years
+- A cord develops in the affected area, which begins to contract over months to years

-4. Contraction of the cord pulls on the MCP and PIP joints, leading to progressive flexion deformity in the fingers
+- Contraction of the cord flexes the MCP and proximal IP joints, leading to progressive flexion deformity in the fingers

 Risk Factors